Related Laws and Regulations Which Impact Pesticide Usage

 The Virginia Bedding and Upholstered Furniture Law provides guidelines for businesses that are involved in sanitizing and/or disinfecting mattresses, bedding and/or upholstered furniture.
 Sanitizers and disinfectants are considered pesticides.
 Businesses are required to obtain a permit from the Virginia Department of Health prior to using chemicals such as disinfects or sanitizers on furniture and bedding.
 The Bedding and Upholstered Furniture Law is enforced by the Virginia Department of Health through their Office of Environmental Health Services.
 They also require that any products that are used are EPA registered.
 If these products are not used according to their label, the Office of Pesticide Services could also take action for a misuse of the product.

-For more information contact the Bedding and Upholstered Furniture Program by phone at 804.864.8146 or by e-mail at BUFI@vdh.virginia.gov.
+For more information contact Margaret Davis, Program Manager, Bedding and Upholstered Furniture Inspection by phone at 804.864.8146 or by e-mail at Margaret.davis@vdh.virginia.gov.

 VIRGINIA DEPARTMENT OF ENVIRONMENTAL QUALITY